buddhist-uni/buddhist-uni.github.io/_content/essays/no-one-can-replace-the-citta_boowa.md

   - "https://drive.google.com/file/d/1vc-3bID3rcdQj8DmYyuPw-KQAPw7ngCe/view?usp=drive_link"
 course: thai
 tags:
+  - samadhi
+  - nibbana
-  - path
+  - sangha
 year: 2012
 publisher: "Upekka Pty Ltd"
 pages: 13
 ---

+> Samādhi, in all its glory is Samudaya.

+Luang Dta Maha Boowa talks at the funeral for Ajahn Paññā about the importance of good teachers to keep us straight on the path.

 > This is the practice.
 I ask that all of you practise.
-Don’t ignore your heart, alright.
+Don’t ignore your heart, alright?
 Don’t let the Kilesa walk all over it.

-In this discourse, Luang Ta Maha Boowa emphasizes the unique and irreplaceable nature of the mind (citta) in Buddhist practice.
-He stresses the importance of personal responsibility for cultivating and purifying the mind.